Roger Gastman: Beyond The Streets

 Gastman is the curator and producer of Beyond The Streets, a traveling large-scale exhibition of street art and graffiti.
-The 2018 Beyond the Streets exhibition was held in downtown Los Angeles, CA, which spanned over 40,000 square feet and featured over 100 artists.
+The first Beyond the Streets exhibition was held in 2018 in downtown Los Angeles, CA, which spanned over 40,000 square feet and featured over 100 artists.

 The 2019 Beyond the Streets exhibition was held in Brooklyn, New York, showcasing the work of over 150 artists in 100,000 square feet.
 Beyond the Streets on Paper exhibited at the Southampton Arts Center in 2021.

 During the Covid-19 pandemic, Gastman partnered with NTWRK to present Beyond the Streets Virtual Art Fair in 2020 and 2021.

 Beyond the Streets began publishing books in 2018, producing artist monographs such as those of Jason REVOK, fine art hardcovers like Beastie Boys Paul's Boutique, Spray Nation by Martha Cooper, the limited-edition Praesentia by Felipe Pantone, and Born In The Bronx: A Visual Record of The Early Days of Hip Hop by Joe Conzo, Jr.; as well as zines from the likes of The Perez Bros., Lady Aiko, and Ian Reid, among others.

 In 2022, Gastman opened a permanent Beyond The Streets gallery in Los Angeles, California.
+He also opened Flagship Gallery & Gift Shop next door.

+Within Gastman's Control Gallery, Beyond the Streets partnered with Goldenvoice in presenting EXHIBIT in 2022, called "the most comprehensive exhibition ever on the Beastie Boys."

+In 2023, Gastman curated the Beyond the Streets London exhibit at the Saatchi Gallery, running from Feb.
+17 through May 9.
+The event featured 150 artists, covering the entirety of 70,000 square feet of the gallery.